System-bath models

 Number of bath states

-Discretisation by Gauss-Legendre quadrature
+WBL Discretisation by Gauss-Legendre quadrature

-\[\begin{align*} \epsilon_{n} &= \begin{cases} \frac{1}{2}(\epsilon_{f} - a) x_{n} + \frac{1}{2}(a + \epsilon_{f}) \qquad n \leq M/2\\ \frac{1}{2}(b - \epsilon_{f}) x_{n} + \frac{1}{2}(\epsilon_{f} - b) \qquad n \geq M/2 \end{cases}\\ \tilde{w}_{n} &= \begin{cases} \frac{1}{2}(\epsilon_{f} - a) w_{n} \qquad n \leq M/2\\ \frac{1}{2}(b - \epsilon_{f}) w_{n} \qquad n \geq M/2 \end{cases}\\ \end{align*}\]
+\[\begin{align*} \epsilon_{n} &= \begin{cases} \frac{1}{2}(\epsilon_{F} - a) x_{n} + \frac{1}{2}(a + \epsilon_{F}) \qquad n \leq M/2\\ \frac{1}{2}(b - \epsilon_{F}) x_{n} + \frac{1}{2}(\epsilon_{F} - b) \qquad n \geq M/2 \end{cases}\\ \tilde{w}_{n} &= \begin{cases} \frac{1}{2}(\epsilon_{F} - a) w_{n} \qquad n \leq M/2\\ \frac{1}{2}(b - \epsilon_{F}) w_{n} \qquad n \geq M/2 \end{cases}\\ \end{align*}\]

 Where:

-• $\epsilon_{f}$ = Fermi level
+• $\epsilon_{F}$ = Fermi level

 • $w_{n}$ = weights obtained from Gauss-Legendre quadrature